ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: : A Claim-Centric Dataset for Scientific Progress in NLP

-Annotation was carried out by two NLP researchers, one of whom is an author of the paper with seven years of experience in NLP research, together with a PhD student with five years of research experience.
-Given the interpretive nature of claim identification and claim relations, we adopt a multi-stage annotation workflow~\citep{teufel2006automatic, cohan2019structural}.

-Annotation proceeds in two phases.
-In the first phase, annotators are provided with the abstract, introduction, and conclusion of each paper and identify \textit{claim texts}, defined as statements expressing testable assertions about methods, data, or phenomena advanced by the paper.
-When necessary, annotators make minimal edits (e.g., resolving anaphora) to ensure that claim texts are self-contained.
-For each claim text, we record its originating sections.

-In the second phase, annotators examine papers that cite those annotated in the first phase.
-Annotators inspect the citation context in the citing paper together with the claim texts in both the citing and cited papers, and assign a claim relation label (from Table~\ref{tab:claim_rel_exampl}) when the citing text explicitly evaluates, builds upon, qualifies, or challenges the content of the cited claim.
+\paragraph{Annotation.} Annotation was conducted by two NLP researchers in a two-stage workflow~\citep{cohan2019structural,teufel-etal-2006-automatic}. \textbf{Claim identification.} First, the annotators are provided with the abstract, introduction, and conclusion of each paper and they identify \textit{claim texts} (statements expressing testable assertions about methods, data, or phenomena advanced by the paper).
+When necessary, annotators make minimal edits (e.g., resolving anaphora) to make the claim texts self-contained.
+For each claim text, we record its originating sections. \textbf{Relation labeling.} In the second phase, annotators examine papers that cite those annotated in the first phase.
+Annotators inspect the citation context in the citing paper together with the claim texts in both the citing and cited papers, and assign a claim relation label (from Table~\ref{tab:claim_rel_exampl}).
 Ambiguous cases are flagged and resolved through adjudication.

-Both annotators annotate a shared subset of $200$ papers, stratified to ensure coverage across decades from $1980$ to $2024$ and citation connectivity.
-Inter-annotator agreement is assessed on this subset.
-Each annotator then independently annotates an additional $52$ papers adhering to the guidelines (refer to Appendix~\ref{app:annot_instrn} for details).
-We refer to the resulting corpus of $304$ annotated papers as \dataset{}.
+Both annotators label a shared subset of $1{,}001$ papers for agreement evaluation before independently annotating an additional $308$ papers each.
+The resulting corpus contains $1{,}617$ annotated papers (refer to Appendix~\ref{app:annot_instrn} for details).
+We refer to the resulting corpus of $1{,}617$ annotated papers as \dataset{}.

-\paragraph{Agreement.}We measure the inter-annotator agreement using Krippendorff's $\alpha$ for claim identification and Cohen's $\kappa$ for claim-relation annotation, following standard practice in NLP annotation~\citep{krippendorff2018content, artstein2008inter}.
-Claim identification is treated as a binary labeling task over candidate sentences (claim vs. non-claim), and agreement is computed over these decisions using Krippendorff's $\alpha$ to accommodate missing labels and class imbalance.
-Claim-relation annotation assigns a single label from a fixed relation set to the same instances by both annotators; we therefore use Cohen's $\kappa$.
-All annotations are performed using Label Studio~\citep{labelstudio}.